Table of Contents

 Sweet peas are known for their subtle scent and ruffled petals, which look like butterflies on a stem.
 They’re an ideal filler flower in bouquets but work well on their own too.
 Sweet peas are believed to symbolize gratitude and loyalty and are an excellent way to say thank you without using a word.
 These flowers are a lovely thank-you flower to give to anyone who has helped you in some way, showing your gratitude and appreciation towards the person.

 One of the most popular flowers of all, carnations have been cultivated for over 2000 years.
 They come in a range of colors and are believed to be native to the Mediterranean region.
 Of all the carnation colors, pink is the most common.
 It’s also the carnation color that symbolizes gratitude.
 Giving pink carnations to someone indicates that you appreciate them and thank them for being in your life.

 Chrysanthemums are known for their stunning hues and lush petals which add color to any garden or floral decoration.
 While the flower has several connotations, one of its symbolic meanings is gratitude.
 Because chrysanthemums are also called ‘mums’ and have an association with mothers, they’re the best flower to say thank you to your mom, especially on Mother’s Day.

 Yellow Calla Lily

-Calla Lily is an elegant looking flower often chosen for wedding décor and bridal bouquets.
-It comes in a variety of hues but it’s best known color is white.
-The yellow variety of calla lilies symbolize gratitude and joy.
+Calla Lily is an elegant-looking flower often chosen for wedding décor and bridal bouquets.
+It comes in a variety of hues but its best-known color is white.
+The yellow variety of calla lilies symbolizes gratitude and joy.
 These flowers are perfect to give in a bouquet or even individually, because of their striking and distinct look.
 For a groom, yellow calla lilies are ideal to give to the bride-to-be as they imply gratitude that she said yes and joy at the prospect of your whole life together.